DHS/DCYF Online Manuals will be unavailable May 21, 2026 — May 22, 2026 due to system maintenance.

 • Before dispensing the compressor and appliances, the medical supplier must obtain documentation from the ordering physician detailing the conservative treatment that was tried and failed.

-Segmental pneumatic compression devices with calibrated gradient pressure (E0652), nonpneumatic compression controllers with sequential calibrated gradient pressure (E0680), and nonpneumatic compression controllers without calibrated gradient pressure (E0681) are covered with authorization when the recipient’s medical condition cannot be safely and effectively treated with pneumatic nonsegmental devices or with segmental devices without calibrated gradient pressure.
+Segmental pneumatic compression devices with calibrated gradient pressure (E0652), nonpneumatic compression controllers with sequential calibrated gradient pressure (E0680), and nonpneumatic compression controllers without calibrated gradient pressure (E0681) are covered with authorization when the member’s medical condition cannot be safely and effectively treated with pneumatic nonsegmental devices or with segmental devices without calibrated gradient pressure.

 High-pressure, rapid-cycling pneumatic compression devices (E0675) are covered with authorization for treatment of peripheral artery disease for members who might otherwise require surgical treatment of the arterial insufficiency.